mleverance/sc_git_lessons/04-mtl-tracking-changes.md

 Git now knows that it's supposed to keep track of `mars.txt`, but it hasn't recorded these changes as a commit yet.
-To get it to do that,
-we need to run one more command:
+To get it to do that, we need to run one more command called `git commit`.

+We use the `-m` flag (for "message") to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
+If we just run `git commit` without the `-m` option, Git will launch `nano` so that we can write a longer message.

+[Good commit messages][commit-messages] start with a brief (<50 characters) summary of changes made in the commit.
+If you want to go into more detail, add a blank line between the summary line and your additional notes.

 ~~~ {.bash}
 $ git commit -m "Start notes on Mars as a base"